PiotrBa/DemoApp-lambda/README.md

-# My first lambda app
+# My first AWS Lambda app

 Here is a screenshot of my project: